-APPROVAL OF AN EMPLOYEE STOCK AWARD PLAN
+APPROVAL OF AN EMPLOYEE STOCK OPTION AWARD PLAN

-There will be presented to the meeting a proposal to adopt the 2004 Employee Incentive Stock Award Plan (the "Employee Plan").
+There will be presented to the meeting a proposal to adopt the 2005 Employee Stock Option Award Plan (the "Employee Plan").
 The Employee Plan will replace the 1993 Employee Stock Award Plan, which expired by its terms on October 13, 2003.
-The Board believes stock options play an important role in attracting and retaining the services of outstanding personnel and in encouraging such employees to have a greater financial investment in the Company (although the Employee Plan does not necessarily require them to hold for investment the stock received under the Employee Plan).
+The Board believes that an equity-based incentive plan can be an integral component of an attractive compensation program that will attract, retain and reward qualified employees to the benefit of the Company and its shareholders.
 The Board has approved the Employee Plan and directed that it be submitted to the shareholders for approval.
+The proposal to approve the Employee Plan requires the approval of holders of a majority of the shares present in person or represented by proxy and entitled to vote.